 A variety of legal professionals can represent trafficked persons.
 They may be solicitors, barristers, legal executives, advisors or caseworkers.
 We will generally refer to all of them as advisors on this website unless we need to differentiate between them.

 It doesn’t matter too much what type of advisor your client has, as long as they are appropriately regulated to do this kind of work and are experienced in this complex area of law and policy.
 Usually, for trafficked persons, their advisors will be solicitors or caseworkers working for legal aid firms.
-Legal aid is government-funded legal advice and representation (see next section).
+Legal aid is government-funded legal advice and representation (see below for more on legal aid and victims of trafficking).

 All clients should be told the exact status of their advisor at their initial meeting and in the mandatory follow up client-care letter.